XigmaNAS in a VM on ProxMox

 Passthrough:

-- SATA controller.
-I have some SATA SSDs attached.
+- SATA controller with some SATA SSDs attached.

 - NIC